munavi/landing-page-cloud-budget/README.md

-# Mock Up
+# Landing Page Cloud Budget

-## This project illustrates a template with some settings and extensions
+## This project illustrates a landing page for online store